K4liber/website-data/README.md

 # website-data
-website-data is a a microservice providing functionality for downloading web content.
+website-data is a a microservice providing functionality for downloading web content using following technologies:
+- Docker
+- Flask
+- SQLAlchemy
+- redis
+- mysql

 All of the following commands are for linux.

 Build production environment: